Air Sinai: History

 The Egypt–Israel peace treaty signed in March 1979 stipulated that there must be active civilian aviation routes between Egypt and Israel.
 To fulfill the treaty, Air Sinai was established in 1982 to fly scheduled services between Egypt and Israel (on routes previously flown by Nefertiti Aviation), which for political reasons could not be handled by parent company Egyptair.

 Services started using a Boeing 737-200 leased from Egyptair and new routes from Egypt's tourist destinations followed.
 By the mid-1980s a Fokker F27 Friendship was also in use on these services.
 During 1982, a Boeing 707-320C was leased and operated on behalf of Egyptair on their flights to Europe, especially twice weekly from Cairo to Copenhagen.

 Due to the tense Egypt–Israel relations, the airline operated discreetly: for a long time it had no website, public schedule of flights, markings on planes, signs at the airports, or a way to make online bookings.
-Air Sinai ceased airline operations in its own right in 2002 and from then on operated as a 'paper airline' for its parent company, Egyptair, using their aircraft without any markings identifying either carrier, although some have been spotted in Tel Aviv in full Egyptair branding.
+Air Sinai ceased airline operations in its own right in 2002 and from then on operated as a 'paper airline' for its parent company, Egyptair, using their aircraft without any markings identifying either carrier, although some aircraft were spotted during this era in Tel Aviv in full Egyptair branding.
 Flights were not listed in Egyptair schedules and did not appear on their website or route maps either.
 As of 2014, Air Sinai flights were displayed on arrival and departure boards at Cairo Airport using the IATA code 4D.
-In February 2020, online booking was introduced via a website run by a third-party travel agency.
+In February 2020, online booking was introduced via a website run by a third-party travel agency based in the United Kingdom.

 On October 3, 2021, Egyptair commenced operating direct flights from Cairo to Tel Aviv under its livery, bringing an end to the Air Sinai era.